-2.9 Results of the Evaluation
+2.9 Evaluation Results

-The evaluation lab documented their evaluation results in the [ETR] which references a ASE Intermediate Report and other evaluator documents.
-To support composite evaluations according to [CCDB-2007-09-01] a derived document [ETRfC] was provided and approved.
-This document provides details of the TOE evaluation that have to be considered when this TOE is used as platform in a composite evaluation.
+The evaluation lab documented their evaluation results in the [ETR], which references an ASE Intermediate Report and other evaluator documents.
+To support composite evaluations according to [COMP] a derived document [ETRfC] was provided and approved.
+This document provides details of the TOE evaluation that must be considered when this TOE is used as platform in a composite evaluation.